MS Accountants

-The principal
+The director

 Leather-bound tax and law volumes in Dr Sridaran's study.